Updating your Beneficiary Information (active members)

-Active members of PSERS can update and/or change beneficiary information anytime they wish by submitting a
+Active members of PSERS can update and/or change beneficiary information anytime they wish through the PSERS Member Self-Service (MSS) Portal.
+You may also submit a

 Nomination of Beneficiaries (PSRS-187) (PDF) form to PSERS.
 The most recently received form will supersede all previous forms.